Can you tell us something about your Christian testimony?

 What made you choose the five men for The Sons of Encouragement?

 The idea for this series came out of And the Shofar Blew.
 I talked to lots of people about the church when I was writing and speaking about that book, and I began to realize how important and influential the men behind the great leaders are, to give support and keep them accountable.
 When I looked at the great leaders of the Bible—Moses, David, Joshua, Paul, Peter—I saw that the men behind the great leaders were also very influential, though less visible.
 I wanted to honor all of these “behind the scenes” positions of influence.
 I wanted to choose representatives from different kinds of careers.
 So there’s the religious influencer (Aaron the priest); the soldier (Caleb); the politician (Jonathan); the person who is God’s spokesman representing truth, even if the leaders don’t listen (the prophet Amos); and the scribe who worked with Paul, Timothy and Peter to write their letters (Silas).
 He represents the reporter or media or teacher.
 All of these types of influencers are important to God’s purposes.

-Tell us about your God box and how it inspired you to write this story.
+Tell us about your God box and how it inspired you to write The Shoe Box.

 Before I started writing Redeeming Love, when I was still rather new at loving God with my whole heart, I had been a secretary at one point, and regularly used an inbox and outbox.
 I got the idea to start using what I called a God Box—an inbox for God.
 I would write out prayers and put the papers into the God Box.
 This practice helped me to let go of the issues, to put them into God’s hands by physically putting them into the box.
 Every few months I would read the papers and marvel at how God had answered the prayers, often in unexpected ways.